audioxide/data/data/posts/20190221-reviews-kanye-west-the-college-dropout.md

   in weird, supremely catchy ways.
 The record is more measured than his later work, but there’s still plenty of nuttiness.
 week: 180
+blurb: Turning its back not only on the college path, but tropes of gangster rap as well, The College Dropout dares to be different in weird, supremely catchy ways.
 ---
 author: André
 review: >-